-Our credentials go back to Killarney in 1994 when we started promoting the town and Kerry in those pioneering days of the Internet.
-Many at the time could not see the value of the worldwide web to tourism.
-They failed to look at the benefits of collective Internet marketing and the cost savings that it could bring.
-However, the B&B sector was the first organise itself, and three significant players emerged "Family Homes of Ireland", "Town & Country Homes" (now BandB Ireland) and the B&B Network (ourselves, renamed the B&B owners Association in 2012)
+Our credentials go back to Killarney in 1994 when we started promoting the town and Kerry.
+Those were the pioneering days of the Internet and many at the time could not see the value of the worldwide web to tourism.
+There was a failure to look at the benefits of 'collective marketing' and the cost savings that it could bring to the accommodation sector.
+Imagine if you could only book a B&B on one Irish based website.

 In those early days the B&B sector was the first organise itself, and three significant players emerged "Family Homes of Ireland", "Town & Country Homes" (now BandB Ireland) and the B&B Network (ourselves, renamed the B&B owners Association in 2012) .
 Until the recession in 2007/8, these companies grew and provided bookings for thousands of B&Bs in Ireland, retaining tourism revenue in the country and supporting jobs.
 However, many B&B businesses started to close their doors as revenue dropped and many others desperate to survive started signing up with the big online travel sites.
 During a period of 5 or 6 years, the island of Ireland most likely lost up to 50% of its B&B accommodation as the online travel agents (OTAs) began to dominate, eating into a B&Bs fragile profits.
 BandB Ireland and the B&B Owners Association still exist, and many B&Bs are migrating back to these organisations to save money, benefit from collective marketing again and the low cost of on-line bookings.